ToofDerling/CbzMage/README.md

 CbzMage is a commandline tool written in c#.
 It requires no installation, very little configuration and no drm plugin/tool (the last part may change in the future).
 It does require that **[.NET 6](https://dotnet.microsoft.com/en-us/download)** is installed on your commputer.

 Note that this release is for Windows.
 If I get a request for it, I'll be happy to create a Mac release.
-Since the Kdl app is PC or Mac only I don't think it makes sense to do a release that targets Linux.
+Since the Kdl app is PC or Mac only I don't think it makes much sense to do a release that targets Linux.

 ## Azw conversion.